bernardladenthin/BitcoinAddressFinder/README.md

 Find personal vanity addresses and check if addresses already exists in the lmdb can be used together.

 ### Key range
-A key range can be defined (e.g. 64-bit) whereas the first 192-bit (256-bit - 64-bit) are zeroed.
+A key range can be defined (e.g. 64-bit) whereas the first (e.g. 192-bit (256-bit - 64-bit)) are zeroed.
 This can be used to creaty keys in a specific range to find keys in a known range (e.g. [Bitcoin Puzzle Transaction](https://privatekeys.pw/puzzles/bitcoin-puzzle-tx)).
+This can be also used to proof that the software works.

 ### OpenCL
 To increase the performance of the EC-key generation OpenCL can be used.